MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 ### Model

-This section describes the fields that uses the datamodel in the api request.
+This section describes the fields that use the data model in the API request.

 #### Address